200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-11-TheDukesLaws.md

 - wear a mask,
 - fall in love.

-In this City of beauty, sex, gambling and debauchery, of palaces, alleys and canals…
+In this City of beauty, sex, gambling and debauchery, of palaces, alleys and canalsâ€¦
 - a cruel, tyrannical Duke rules, still unchallenged
 - cloaked inquisitors hunt down conspirators and lawbreakers
 - a necromancer uses the knowledge of the dead.